osg-htc/user-documentation/documentation/htc_workloads/managing_data/osdf.md

 !!! warning "The uw-shared Public directory is currently unavailable"

-    As part of the AP20/21 → AP41 migration process, this directory is currently being setup.
+    As part of the AP20/21 → AP41 migration process, this directory is currently being set up.
 It may be inaccessible for a short period while setup is underway.

 ## Transfer Files To/From Jobs Using the OSDF